iamsusiep/tumor_challenge/README.md

 ## Other Information
 Some outputs are missing, because we ran on local, or different notebook.
 We didn't have time to complete re-running on the notebook.
-We ran multi-zoom on personal NVIDIA GPU desktop by connecting colab to local runtime.
+We ran multi-zoom on personal NVIDIA GPU desktop by connecting colab to local runtime, as shown (https://research.google.com/colaboratory/local-runtimes.html).